pauljcoles/cats/part2.md

 Instead of writing more rules, I tried something different.
 I created one perfect example of what I wanted:

+It didn't look exactly like this, this is just a tribute.

 **Gold Standard BDD Scenario:**
 ```gherkin
 Feature: Product Configuration [SPEC-123]